Climate Change in California

 What Causes Climate Change?

-Climate change is causing weather patterns in our region to become rapidly more extreme, making natural disasters, like storms and flooding, more likely to occur.
+Climate change is causing weather patterns in our region to become increasingly extreme, making natural disasters, such as storms and flooding, more likely.

 Climate change has an environmental and humanitarian impact, accelerated by human activity—especially burning fossil fuels.

 Here in Southern California, transportation is one of the largest culprits of greenhouse gas emissions.
 This is because we’ve built sprawling, car-centric communities where the majority of families cannot afford to live close to where they work, play, shop, and go to school.
-Many are forced to rely on cars—versus taking transit, biking, or walking—to connect to their communities.
+Many are forced to rely on cars rather than taking transit, biking, or walking to connect with their communities.

-Southern California is experiencing the worsening impacts of the climate emergency—scorching heat waves, blackouts, storms and flooding, deadly wildfires, polluted—all of which threaten the well-being of our families and communities.
+Southern California is experiencing the worsening impacts of the climate emergency—scorching heat waves, blackouts, storms and flooding, deadly wildfires, and polluted air—all of which threaten the well-being of our families and communities.

 What is the difference between global warming and climate change?

 The last decade has shattered wildfire records.
-The climate crisis is increasing temperatures and making water more scarce, creating a hot and dry climate.
+The climate crisis is increasing temperatures and making water scarcer, creating a hot, dry climate.
 We are also experiencing more frequent and severe storms with strong winds and lightning strikes—the perfect conditions for wildfires.
-More frequent natural disasters are extremely detrimental to San Diego.

 Impacts Include: